Full-time 10-week internship during summer (see the Kyoto Key Dates for specific dates)

 The Kyoto Program’s director and Internships Coordinator work closely with each student individually - from their acceptance onto the internship program, right the way through to the end of the internship.
 We try to understand each student’s goals, preferences and suitability for their prospective internships so that they can get the most from their experience.
 Prior to summer, students meet regularly with the Internship Coordinator to discuss options, work on their resume or cover letter, meet the internship hosts together either in person or by videoconference before the start date, arrange housing, receive internship orientation, and many more things.
 Kyoto Program staff are available to offer advice throughout the summer to interning students, and we also speak with each student at the midway point of the internship to see how it is going and to provide any additional support as needed.

 How to Apply

-*Application for the internship program for the summer 2022 will be available once the BOSP Kyoto Program application for Spring 2021-22 is launched after September 2021.
+*Application for the internship program for the summer 2022 is closed.
+Application for the summer 2023 will be available as part of the 1st round BOSP Kyoto Program application for Spring 2022-23 in September 2022.

 - Prospective Spring Kyoto students who wish to take part in the internship component for the subsequent summer must submit the internship application form, in addition to the BOSP application form to indicate their intent to participate in the internship component as well.